An interview with Kyle Wentworth founder/owner of Fusion IT

 Progress or perfection?

 I am a perfectionist, but progress oriented.
 I’m more focused on correctness than completeness.
 It has to be done right.
-Have you seen a network closet?
+Have you seen our network closet?
 If you're going to do it, it should be done right when it's finished.
 It's not simply good enough that it works.
-It has to look right and be easy to maintain.
+It has to look right, be well documented and be easy to maintain.

 What’s going really well?